pi-top/pi-top-4-.NET-SDK/src/Examples/PiTop.Interactive.Rover/readme.md

 # PiTop.Interactive.Rover

-This app will bootsrtap a rover app that embeds .NET Interactive.
+This app will bootstrap a rover app that embeds .NET Interactive.
 The kernels are exposed both as stdio and http interface.

 ## Setting up your pi-top